The Different Approaches to Trial Strategy and Litigation

 - Character Development: Parties involved in the case are presented as characters within the narrative, with clear motivations and actions that explain their involvement in the dispute.

-- Use of Visuals and Demonstratives: To support the narrative, litigators may use visual aids, timelines, and demonstrations that help illustrate the story to the jury.
+- Use of Visuals and Demonstratives: To support the narrative, litigators may use visual aids, timelines, and demonstrations.
+Software such as TrialDirector or Microsoft PowerPoint provides dynamic presentation capabilities.

 Overview